Plan

 We want to realise a Github repository containing a C++ project with Python frontend to simulate a simple particle-based simulation.

 We will have five sessions to reach this target.
-We will proceed in steps:

 This journey will allow you to build your coding skills in C++, connect them to your Python knowledge and apply them to a realistic modelling problem.